libero/storybook/README.md

 make install
 ```

-To run Storybook, execute:
+To run the container, execute:

 ```shell
 make start
 ```

-Then open http://localhost:8080/ in your browser.

 To follow the container's log, execute: